 Those moments when out of the blue your typically pleasant teen just suddenly “snaps” and starts yelling, pulling away or slamming doors.
-Anxiety often can express itself in our teenagers as anger.
+Anxiety often can express itself in our teenagers as anger, and constant irritability can definitely be a sign of anxiety.
 So, if your teen is unable to control or suppress their anger or starts having unusual rage fits, they may be dealing with anxiety issues that they don’t know how to handle.

 However, if you notice that your teen’s grades start to drop and continue to decline, it may be time to start paying closer attention to them and their behavior to see if there are other signs of anxiety or other issues going on.

-So many times our bodies will start to reflect what is going on with us emotionally before we’re even aware of the larger problem.
-It is not unusual at all for anxiety to manifest in physical symptoms for teenagers.
+There are times when anxiety can feel like a physical illness.
+So many times, our bodies will start to reflect what is going on with us emotionally before we’re even aware of the larger problem.
+It is not unusual at all for anxiety to manifest in physical symptoms in teenagers.

-If your teen starts to suffer from frequent stomach aches, headaches or fatigue, these could all be signs of anxiety.
-If you’re noticing they seem to be complaining of not feeling well more often, talk to them about how they’ve been feeling to see if it might be the underlying cause.
-(Of course, if you suspect something more serious, take them to the nearest ER!)
+If your teen starts to suffer from frequent stomachaches, headaches, nausea, sweat, or fatigue, these could all be signs of anxiety.
+If you’re noticing they seem to be complaining of not feeling well more often, schedule an appointment with your family physician to rule anything out and talk to them to see if it might be the underlying cause.

 Anxiety is one of those things that takes on many different forms.

-If your typically active and spotlight-seeking child is suddenly shying away from attention and the public, this can definitely be a sign.
-You may also notice your teen start to distance themselves from friends or lose interest in many activities they used to enjoy.
-When a teen starts to withdraw for any reason, it should be a point of concern and it is important for parents to try to get to the root cause of this change in behavior.
+If your typically active child is suddenly shying away from attention and social interactions, this can definitely be a sign.
+You may also notice your teen start to distance themselves from friends or lose interest in many extracurricular activities they used to enjoy.
+When a teen starts to withdraw from social situations, it should be a point of concern, and it is important for parents to try to get to the root cause of this change in behavior.

 Keep in mind that just because you have a hunch that your child is dealing with anxiety issues, that doesn’t mean your teen knows that is what is going on with them.
 Don’t assume if you bring up the term with them that they will make the connection in terms of how they are feeling.

-It’s important to keep in mind that they may not fully understand all the emotions they are dealing with, so address the topic and situation with care.
+It’s important to remember that their brains are still rapidly developing.
+They do not fully understand all the emotions they are dealing with, so address the topic and situation with care.
 Talk to your teen in a respectful and non-confrontational manner and help them understand that this isn’t an unusual thing to go through at their age.
 In fact, it’s common for adults too.

-The sooner that you can identify the behaviors of teenage stress and anxiety, the better chance you have of intervening before things get too far.
-You can help them process what is happening, give them tools to cope with their teen anxiety or when necessary seek outside support services.
-There is nothing wrong with admitting your child is struggling and it isn’t something you as a parent has done wrong.
+You can help them process what is happening, give them tools to cope with their teen anxiety, or seek outside support services when necessary.
+There is nothing wrong with admitting your child is struggling, and it isn’t something you as a parent has done wrong.
 What’s most important is making them feel loved and secure while you find the best approach for getting through this together.